karan/PlaySink/README.md

 - [ ] Setup admin capabilities
 - [ ] Make a simple admin area for all stats using logging

+### Current workflow

+- Show homepage with a header
+- Users can signup or signin
+- If they try to access dashboard without signing in, they are redirected to signin page
+- Upon registering, user is taken to the dashboard

 ### Dashboard

 ![Image](../master/docs-internal/img/dashboard.png?raw=true)